purescript-codegen/purescript-codegen.github.io/README.md

 ## Purescript

+### Printing
+* [ps-cst](https://github.com/purescript-codegen/purescript-ps-cst) concrete syntax tree of purescript with printing functions
+* [language-cst-parser](https://github.com/natefaubion/purescript-language-cst-parser) can also print.
+But [tidy-codegen](https://github.com/natefaubion/purescript-tidy-codegen) is recommended as it is more convenient to use (uses language-cst-parser under the hood)

 ### Parsing
 [language-cst-parser](https://github.com/natefaubion/purescript-language-cst-parser)

-### Printing
-[language-cst-parser](https://github.com/natefaubion/purescript-language-cst-parser) can also print.
-But [tidy-codegen](https://github.com/natefaubion/purescript-tidy-codegen) is recommended as it is more convenient to use (uses language-cst-parser under the hood)

 ## TypeScript